PhillipXi/Project-Midterm-Report/README.md

 ### Command Grammar

-The ** Group Chat with Rooms + Presence** application uses a text-based message structure for client-server communication.
+The "Group Chat with Rooms + Presence" application uses a text-based message structure for client-server communication.
 Each command or message follows this format:

 #### Client → Server Commands